 - 1. The WD76C10 samples the PMC inputs at 32 KHz.
 When it detects a change of any enabled PMC inputs, PMC outputs switch and power up the processor, bus, and so on.
 After 1 ms (timed by the 32 KHz clock input), the WD76C10 samples the processor-power-good PMC input.
-When this is active, the CPURES is driven high and the rest of the WD76C10 control outputs are driven to their correct states.
-If the BUS POWER DOWN bit is enabled, a BUS RESET is issued also. - 2.
+When this is active, the CPURES is driven high and the rest of the WD76C10 control outputs are driven to their correct states. - 2.
 Once the chip detects the power-good signal, the WD76C10 performs a write to the ENABLE 48 HMz register which sends a CSL address code of 16H on the ENCSBUS. - 3.
-The WD76C20 receives the 16H address code, enables the 16 MHz and 14.318 MHz oscillators, and deasserts the CSSERA, CSSERB, and CSPAR signals.
-After approximately 20 ms (stabilizing time for the oscillators), the WD76C20 switches the OSC 32 KHz signal to 14.318 MHz. - 4.
-The WD76C30 enables its 48 MHz oscillator on the deassertion of its CSSERA, CSSERB, and CSPAR input signals. - 5.
+The WD76C20ALV receives the 16H address code, enables the 16 MHz and 14.318 MHz oscillators, and deasserts the CSSERA, CSSERB, and CSPAR signals.
+After approximately 20 ms (stabilizing time for the oscillators), the WD76C20ALV switches the OSC 32 KHz signal to 14.318 MHz. - 4.
+The WD76C30ALV enables its 48 MHz oscillator on the deassertion of its CSSERA, CSSERB, and CSPAR input signals. - 5.
 When the WD76C10 detects that the 32 KHz has been switched to 14.318 MHz, it switches the PMC sampling to the AT BUS CLOCK.
 The WD76C10 then switches from PDREF- controlled refresh to the AT-compatible refresh.
 The WD76C10 also switches the AT bus REFRESH sign from PDREF input to AT-compatible refresh rate.
-The WD76C10 deasserts the CPURESET signal and the processor comes out of reset and checks the shutdown status in the RTC RAM on the WD76C20.
+The WD76C10 deasserts the CPURESET signal and the processor comes out of reset and checks the shutdown status in the RTC RAM on the WD76C20ALV.
 This tells the processor that it is coming out of full powerdown mode as opposed to a warm or cold boot.
-The processor then restores the states of the machine. - The processor writes to the WD76C10 register that causes the WD76C10 to deassert its PMC output.
-This output is connected to the PWRDN input of the WD90C20 signaling the WD90C20 to come out of the power down mode.
+The processor then restores the states of the machine. - 6.
+The processor writes to the WD76C10 register that causes the WD76C10 to deassert its PMC output.
+This output is connected to the PWRDN input of the WD90C20 signaling the WD90C20 to come out of the power-down mode.